Thai Fried Rice

 Classic Thai Fried Rice, also known as Khao Pad, is a delicious and aromatic dish that combines jasmine rice and a medley of ingredients such as vegetables, chicken, spices, and aromatics like ginger and garlic!

 Why We Love This Thai Fried Rice Recipe

-One of my favorite trips was to Thailand.
-I was fifteen years old, and spent a sweaty summer meeting new people and exploring cultural differences in a land of extreme contrast.
-A dirty, smog-filled urban jungle surrounded by lush miles of pure rain forests and wildlife.
+One of my favorite trips as a teenager was to Thailand.
+I was fifteen years old, and spent a sweaty summer meeting new people and exploring cultural differences in a land of extreme contrast and delicious Thai cuisine.

 This Classic Thai Fried Rice recipe is very quick and easy to prepare.
 Once you chop and prep all the ingredients, it just takes minutes to cook.

 What I absolutely love about Thai fried rice is the variety of flavors and textures that create a slightly sweet and deliciously savory dish I keep making over and over!

 Ingredients You Need